An LSST.org project

 Abstract

 The “scratched tape” stray light feature is the most prominent and prevalent stray light artifact identified during the commissioning of the Vera C. Rubin Observatory.
-The scratched tape feature originates when light from large off-axis angles (20 deg) passes between the mid-level and center-section light baffles, reflects off of the primary mirror (M1), and illuminates the LSST Camera focal plane.
-This scenario represented an unobstructed light path to the sky during Rubin commissioning due to delays in the integration of the dome slit light–wind screen.
-This document describes the identification, modeling, characterization, and proposed stop-gap mitigation strategy for the scratched tape stray light artifact.
+This feature originates when light from large off-axis angles (20 deg) passes between the mid-level and center-section light baffles of the Simonyi Survey Telescope, reflects off of the primary mirror, and illuminates the LSST Camera.
+This scenario represented an unobstructed light path to the sky during Rubin commissioning that arose due to delays in the integration of the dome slit light–wind screen.
+Once identified and characterized, the scratched tape light path was successfully mitigated by extending the mid-level light baffle outward by 22 cm.
+This document describes the identification, modeling, characterization, and mitigation of the scratched tape stray light artifact.

 Download